ircv3/ircv3-specifications/extensions/chathistory.md

 #### `LATEST`
     CHATHISTORY LATEST <target> <* | timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <limit>
-Request the most recent messages that have been sent since the given `timestamp` or `msgid`.
+Request the most recent messages that have been sent after and excluding the given `timestamp` or `msgid`.
 If a `*` is given instead of a timestamp or msgid, the server MUST use the current time as a timestamp.
 The number of messages returned MUST be equal to or less than `limit`.
-Only one timestamp or msgid MUST be given, not both.
+If a `*` is not given, only one timestamp or msgid MUST be given, not both.

+This is useful for retrieving the latest conversation when first joining a channel or opening a query buffer.

 #### `AROUND`
     CHATHISTORY AROUND <target> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <limit>